Michael McIndoe

-Michael McIndoe (born 2 December 1979) is a Scottish football manager and former professional footballer.
-He is currently the sporting director and manager at Gretna 2008.
+Michael McIndoe (born 2 December 1979) is a Scottish football coach and former player, who is the manager of Edinburgh City.

-He has previously played for Derby County, Wolves, Coventry City, Bristol City, Luton Town, Yeovil Town, Hereford United, Doncaster Rovers, MK Dons, Barnsley, Clydebank and Stirling Albion.

-McIndoe began his career at Luton Town where he made his home league professional debut at just 18 years old against Burnley on 5 September 1998.
-He has made 568 domestic league and cup appearances, scoring 92 goals.
-During his career McIndoe attracted in excess of £1million in transfer fees.
+McIndoe began his career at Luton Town, where he made his home league professional debut at 18 years old against Burnley on 5 September 1998.
+He later played for Derby County, Wolves, Coventry City, Bristol City, Yeovil Town, Hereford United, Doncaster Rovers, MK Dons, Barnsley, Clydebank and Stirling Albion.

 Known for his crossing, technical ability and speed, he was a proven goalscorer at every level including League Cup goals against Premier League clubs Manchester City, Arsenal and Aston Villa.
 While playing for Doncaster Rovers he set a record scoring ten penalties which was more than any player in the English Football League in the 2005/06 season.
+He was voted in the top five footballers of the year in The Times Football Yearbook 2004/05, alongside Thierry Henry, Wayne Rooney and Steven Gerrard.

 McIndoe played twice for the Scotland B team, making his first appearance on 10 December 2003.

 Club career

 Luton Town

 McIndoe joined Luton Town as a youth in 1996 and was an integral part of an FA Youth Cup run, losing to eventual winners Leeds United in the semi-finals.
-Managed by coach John Moore, the team also won the youth league as well as the South East Counties League Cup final beating West Ham on 8 May 1998.
+Managed by coach John Moore, the team also won the youth league as well as the South East Counties League Cup final beating West Ham United on 8 May 1998.

 He made his professional home debut aged 18 against Burnley in 1998 winning 1–0.
 Over the course of the next two seasons McIndoe made 47 appearances.
 His talent was never in question but his off-field problems with alcohol addiction meant in December 1999, he was entered into the Priory.
 After discussions with manager Lennie Lawrence it was decided a new club would be the best for his career.
 Arsenal legend Paul Merson became McIndoe's sponsor helping him on his road to recovery.
 Former teammate Matthew Upson also played a huge part in advising McIndoe who would now focus on being the best athlete he could be and has been teetotal ever since.